atoms-ufrj/playmol/doc/commands.md

 Introduction
 ------------

 Playmol scripts are text files containing commands described in this section.
 Each command is a sequence of keywords and parameter values separated by spaces and/or tabs.
 A script can include comments, identified by the comment mark "#".
 When such mark is found, all trailing characters in the same line (including the comment mark itself) are ignored.
-A single command can span several lines by means of continuation marks "..." or "&".
-When the actual part of a command line (i.e., excluding comments) ends with a continuation mark, the command will continue in the next line.
+A single command can span several lines by means of continuation marks "&".
+When the actual part of a command line (i.e., excluding comments) ends with a continuation mark, the command will continue in the next non-empty line.

 In all examples described in this section, the units employed for physically meaningful values are those corresponding to [LAMMPS real units].